-Born in Morbegno (Sondrio) in 1991, he graduated with honours in trombone at the Conservatoire in Como in 2009.
-In 2014 he got a second-level academic diploma at the Conservatoire in Aosta with the best grades and honours.
-As a trombonist he went on tours around the whole world under the direction of conductors like John Axelrod, Andrey Boreyko, Fabio Luisi and Riccardo Muti.
+Born in Morbegno (Sondrio) in 1991, Lorenzo Passerini graduated with honors in trombone at the Conservatoire in Como in 2009.
+In 2014 he got a second-level academic diploma at the Conservatoire in Aosta with honors.
+As a trombonist, he went on tours around the whole world under the direction of conductors like John Axelrod, Andrey Boreyko, Fabio Luisi and Riccardo Muti.

-In 2010 he began the studies to become an orchestra conductor with Maestro Ennio Nicotra, taking lessons by John Axelrod, Massimiliano Caldi, Gilberto Serembe, Pietro Mianiti, Oleg Caetani and Antonio Eros Negri.
+In 2010 Mr. Passerini began the studies to become an orchestra conductor with Maestro Ennio Nicotra, taking lessons by John Axelrod, Massimiliano Caldi, Gilberto Serembe, Pietro Mianiti, Oleg Caetani and Antonio Eros Negri.

-The following year he conducted the Orchestra Sinfonica di Milano Giuseppe Verdi, the Orchestra della Fondazione Arena di Verona, the Orchestra Regionale Toscana, the Romanian National Opera Orchestra, the Orchestra Sinfonica di Sanremo, the Orchestra Camerata Musica Wien, the Symphony Orchestra of the State of Mexico and the Milano Chamber Orchestra.
+The following year he conducted the Orchestra Sinfonica di Milano Giuseppe Verdi, Orchestra della Fondazione Arena di Verona, Orchestra Regionale Toscana, Romanian National Opera Orchestra, Orchestra Sinfonica di Sanremo, Orchestra Camerata Musica Wien, Symphony Orchestra of the State of Mexico and Milano Chamber Orchestra.

-In the same year he was assistant conductor of Maestro Oleg Caetani at the Opera House in Helsinki, for the opera Lady Macbeth of the Mtsensk District by Shostakovich.
+In the same year, he was an assistant conductor of Maestro Oleg Caetani at the Opera House in Helsinki, for the opera Lady Macbeth of the Mtsensk by Shostakovich.

-In 2019 he conducted the State Symphony Orchestra “Novaya Rossiya” at Moscow’s Tchaikovsky Hall with soprano Nadine Sierra, the Ravello Festival’s Concerto all’alba with the Salerno Symphony Orchestra, Tosca at the Teatro Regio in Turin replacing Daniel Oren, Carl Orff’s Carmina Burana at the National Opera in Warsaw and a gala concert with tenor Francesco Demuro at the Teatro dell’Opera in Sassari and finished the season at the Sydney Opera House conducting Charles Gounod’s Faust.
+In 2019/20 he conducted the State Symphony Orchestra “Novaya Rossiya” at Moscow’s Tchaikovsky Hall with soprano Nadine Sierra, Ravello Festival’s Concerto all’Alba with the Salerno Symphony Orchestra, Tosca at the Teatro Regio in Turin replacing Daniel Oren, Carl Orff’s Carmina Burana at the National Opera in Warsaw and a Gala concert with tenor Francesco Demuro at the Teatro dell’Opera in Sassari and finished the season at the Sydney Opera House conducting Charles Gounod’s Faust.